GENIE: Toward Reproducible and Standardized Human Evaluation for Text Generation: Related Work

-\paragraph{Human evaluation of language problems} Given the limitations of automatic metrics, much prior work has developed ways to conduct human evaluation of language generation in general, and machine translation in particular.
-Human evaluation for machine translation~\cite{graham-2013-continuous, graham-2014-machine, sakaguchi-val-efficient} typically involves crowdsourcing where qualified crowd workers score output translations given the source or reference text.
-Results from manual evaluation are used as the primary metric in recent WMT competitions~\cite{wmt2016-findings, wmt2017-findings, wmt2018-findings, wmt2019-findings, wmt-2020-findings}.
-However, to date, human evaluation efforts are typically conducted (1) on individual tasks such as machine translation, (2) by individual researchers with potentially varying design decisions, making results incomparable across evaluations, or (3) through shared tasks such as WMT, which occur infrequently and slow the pace of measuring progress.
-As a result, most of the research works in model development still evaluate their models solely on automatic metrics such as BLEU \cite{Papineni2001BleuAM}. \genie\ relaxes all of these assumptions by providing a continuously-running leaderboard across natural language tasks with shared high-quality human evaluation templates.
+\paragraph{Human Evaluation of Language} Given the limitations of automatic metrics, much prior work has developed ways to conduct human evaluation of language generation in general, and machine translation in particular.
+Human evaluation for machine translation~\cite{graham-2013-continuous, graham-2014-machine, sakaguchi-val-efficient,freitag2021experts} typically involves crowdsourcing where qualified crowd workers score output translations given the reference text.
+Results from manual evaluation are used as the primary metric in recent WMT competitions~\cite{wmt2016-findings,wmt2018-findings, wmt-2020-findings}.
+However, to date, human evaluation efforts are typically conducted (1) on individual tasks such as machine translation, (2) by individual researchers with potentially varying design decisions, making results incomparable across evaluations, or (3) through shared tasks such as WMT, which force synchronization across teams for evaluation, slowing progress.
+As a result, most of the research on model development still evaluates models solely on automatic metrics such as BLEU \cite{Papineni2001BleuAM}. \genie\ relaxes these limitations by providing a continually-running leaderboard across language generation tasks with shared high-quality human evaluation templates.